 Commenter Comment Responses USFWS-1 Invasive Plant Survey According to the approved study plan, aquatic invasive plants were to be documented using a sub-meter GPS unit to delineate the boundary of infestations.
 The report was to include field data in tabular format, including the species composition and estimated size of infestation.
-Survey methods described within the MRSP state look-down buckets to aid in identification.
-SAV a point GPS with a radius offset that will encompas The only tabular summary of the invasive species data collected is a listing of the invasive species found in the TFI (Tables 4.2.2-5 and 4.4-1).
+Survey methods described within the MRSP state that "SAV and EAV beds will be surveyed from a boat with use of look-down buckets to aid in identification.
+SAV and EAV beds will have their perimeter surveyed or will have a center point GPS with a radius offset that will encompass the entire bed."
+The only tabular summary of the invasive species data collected is a listing of the invasive species found in the TFI (Tables 4.2.2-5 and 4.4-1).
 While figures showing polygons of aquatic vegetation are provided, they only depict qualitative categories of submerged aquatic vegetation (SAV) density, with no reference to where invasive infestations occur within those beds or what percentage of the bed is comprised of invasives.
-A table describing the species identified within mapping showing polygons of SAV beds which we collection in 2014 and 2015.
-The table describes to categories (sparse, medium, and dense).
-While no which SAV patches have infestations of exotic SA The report should be revised to include more detailed information on invasive species observed, including figures explicitly showing the locations of invasive SAV beds and a tabular summary of invasives data (i.e., bed size, species composition, etc.).
-3.5.1 Attachment A .
+A table describing the species identified within mapped SAV beds was provided in the current Study Report as well as mapping showing polygons of SAV beds which were field delineated using sub-meter GPS technology during field data collection in 2014 and 2015.
+The table describes the area occupied by SAV beds which fall into one of three density categories (sparse, medium, and dense).
+While not required by the MRSP, existing mapping has been modified to show which SAV patches have infestations of exotic SAV.
+Updated SAV mapping has been included in this response as Study Report as well as mapping showing polygons of SAV beds which fall into one of three density categories (sparse, medium, and dense).
+While not required by the MRSP, existing mapping has been modified to show which SAV patches have infestations of exotic SAV.
+Updated SAV mapping has been included in this response as Study The report should be revised to include more detailed information on invasive species observed, including figures explicitly showing the locations of invasive SAV beds and a tabular summary of invasives data (i.e., bed size, species composition, etc.).
+3.5.1 Attachment A.